pnp/blog/content/post/power-platform-extensibility/powerApps.md

 - Web resources and IFRAMEs
 - Sitemap

 >[Client scripting](https://learn.microsoft.com/en-us/power-apps/developer/model-driven-apps/client-scripting) should **NOT** be your first choice for applying custom business process logic in model-driven app forms.
-Consider using **business rules** (described later in the [Dataverse](Dataverse.md) section) first because they are easy to understand and implement for a non-developer, and they can be included as part of a Dataverse solution for deployment in production.
+Consider using **business rules** first (described later in the [Dataverse](Dataverse.md) section), because they are easy to understand and implement for a non-developer, and they can be included as part of a Dataverse solution for deployment in production.
 Like all web resources, JavaScript web resources [use the model-driven apps security context](https://learn.microsoft.com/en-us/power-apps/developer/model-driven-apps/script-jscript-web-resources).
 Only licensed users who have the necessary privileges can access them.

 **Constraints and limitations**:  **Web resource do not support capabilities of an ASP.NET(.aspx)** pages to execute **code on the server**.
 They are **limited to static files**  or files that are **processed in the browser**.